-The Tenure Review Committee evaluates the Candidate's primary duties and responsibilities including all of his or her contractual obligations.
+The Tenure Review Committee evaluates the Candidate's primary duties and responsibilities including all of their contractual obligations.
 The purpose of evaluation is to:

-- Recognize and encourage outstanding performance; - Improve satisfactory performance and further the growth of candidates who are performing satisfactorily; - Identify areas which might need improvement and provide useful feedback for consideration; and, - Identify and document unsatisfactory performance and offer assistance in achieving the required improvement.
+- recognize and encourage outstanding performance, - improve satisfactory performance and further the growth of candidates who are performing satisfactorily, - identify areas which might need improvement and provide useful feedback for consideration, and, - identify and document unsatisfactory performance and offer assistance in achieving the required improvement.